RAK3RMAN/Lema/README.md

 ### Project Under Development!
 Please wait for a finalized release before usage!

 ### Basic Structure
-Lema aims to provide a cohesive and powerful solution to interacting with Raspberry Pi's GPIO capabilities.
+Lema aims to provide a cohesive and powerful solution to interacting with the Raspberry Pi's GPIO capabilities.
 The Lema Agent runs on the Raspberry Pi and communicates with the Lema Console, which provides a GUI webpage and API pathways for external integration.

 ### Key Features
 - Automated Capabilites